 There is no required textbook for this course, but students may be required to read resources on the web or distributed in class.

 Students will be required to complete several homework assignments.
 Homeworks will evaluate the student's ability to apply concepts discussed in class.
 Programming will be required.
 Homework due dates are shown on the class schedule.
-No late homeworks will be accepted.
+Homeworks submitted after the deadline will not be accepted.

 See course website for weighting of assignments.
 Grades will be curved.

 Students are expected to attend all classes and actively participate in discussions.

 Academic integrity is the cornerstone of higher education.
 As such, all members of the university community share responsibility for maintaining and promoting the principles of integrity in all activities, including academic integrity and honest scholarship.
 Academic integrity will be strongly enforced in this course.
 Students who violate WSU's Academic Integrity Policy (identified in Washington Administrative Code (WAC) 504-26-010(3) and -404) will receive a zero grade on the assignment or exam, will not have the option to withdraw from the course pending an appeal, and will be reported to the Office of Student Conduct.

 Cheating includes, but is not limited to, plagiarism and unauthorized collaboration as defined in the Standards of Conduct for Students, WAC 504-26-010(3).
 You need to read and understand all of the definitions of cheating here.
 If you have any questions about what is and is not allowed in this course, you should ask course instructors before proceeding.
 If you wish to appeal a faculty member's decision relating to academic integrity, please use the form available at conduct.wsu.edu.